yesriverman/UnrealEngine4-EZ-Mobile-Ads/README.md

 # UnrealEngine4-EZ-Mobile-Ads
 One line code(or blueprint) Integrates Google AdMob mediation system and other ad networks for iOS &amp; Android.

-All In One Mobile Ads help you easy integrates multiple ad networks for your game both Android and IOS same code, By use multiple ad networks, it will  help you maximize fill rate and increase monetization.
+EZ Mobile Ads help you easy integrates multiple ad networks for your game both Android and IOS same code, By use multiple ad networks, it will  help you maximize fill rate and increase monetization.
 All features are available in C++ and Blueprint. this plugin automatic process ads reload and other detail, so you can easy use juse call when you need.